brenobaise/learning-spring-api/README.md

 My future plans are:
 - To add Spring Security.
 - To add another database provider, like Postgresql
-- to add Flyway for database migrations.
+- ~~to add Flyway for database migrations.~~ Implemented.
-- to add api documentaion like Swagger
+- to add api documentation like Swagger
 > If you're a **frontend developer** looking for an API to integrate with—whether to showcase your skills or learn alongside me—feel free to use this API.

 ---